seththeeke/database-connection/README.md

 # database-connection
-A Java interface that interacts with a database
+A Java implementation that is intended to interact with multiple types of databases